gvwilson/thirdbit/src/fiction/in-heck/index.md

 righted itself,
 and rejoined the attack.

-The ground shook and split.
+Special Blazes braced himself, brought his hands together, and *pushed*.
-The lead crab tank braked hard but couldn't stop itself.
+The lead crab tank braked hard but couldn't dodge the enormous white fireball.
-It tumbled head-first into the fissure Special Leaf had made.
-The earth shook again as the fissure closed on it.

-Almost immediately one of its armored claws punched up out of the ground.
+The blast of its impact knocked the bot onto its side, but almost immediately one of its armored claws punched the ground.
-The second claw followed.
-The crab tank heaved itself back into the world, pulling its legs free one by one.
-It shook itself like a wet cat and rolled implacably forward.
+The crab tank heaved itself back onto its legs, shook itself like a wet cat, and rolled implacably forward.

 *Crack!*
-A scout bot exploded as Special Blazes' fireball hit it, throwing scraps of metal in all directions.
+A scout bot exploded as another of Special Blazes' fireballs hit it, throwing scraps of metal in all directions.
 The other scouts scattered like startled chickens.

 But "in all directions" meant "toward the trees".
-Gumption grabbed Maddy's arm and was about to yell, "Run!" when Meribeth fired her hand cannon.
+Sindy grabbed Maddy's arm and and yelled, "Run!" just as Gumption raised the gun that Thoughtful had given him and fired.

 *Boom!*
 A wire spiderweb burst wide in the air and wrapped around the scout bot.